-Upon the completion of this offering, our authorized capital stock will consist of 120,000,000 shares of common stock, par value \$0.0001 per share, and 5,000,000 shares of preferred stock, par value \$0.0001 per share, all of which will be undesignated, and there will be 26,667,300 shares of common stock outstanding (including 3,466 shares of common stock issued pursuant to the exercise of a warrant in April 2017) and no shares of preferred stock outstanding.
+Upon the completion of this offering, our authorized capital stock will consist of shares of common stock, par value \$0.0001 per share, and shares of preferred stock, par value \$0.0001 per share, all of which will be undesignated, and there will be shares of common stock outstanding and no shares of preferred stock outstanding.
 As of March 31, 2017, we had approximately 40 record holders of our capital stock.
 All of our outstanding shares of preferred stock will automatically convert into shares of our common stock upon the completion of this offering.